10 years of investment performance – Do you stay between the flags and catch the wave, or get dumped – your “Call”

 Alternatively, Sell a March (not February) $4.60 Call for around 5c, reducing your break even on the stock/adding to your overall return.
 Why March options?
 To help avoid early exercise, and you are looking at a gross return of 4.6%, including the dividend.

 Bare in mind risk – in this case, you would be expecting the stock to fall by its dividend amount, once it goes ex Div.

 So let’s consider this objectively, for a moment.
 The above strategies would have to appeal, given that they are generating solid returns over 6 weeks or so, and in reality, how risky would you consider a holding in Telstra, at its current levels?

 Looking for more?

-Now while this may give you food for thought, maybe for those with a more adventurous appetite, my current FMG position has given me a ripe opportunity.
-I am in the stock from $4.68, and today, the $5.00 March calls were offering 18.5c – that is a whopping 10.8% gross total return on exercise, for 7 weeks, or 4% gross on the option income alone.
-How many times a year would you really need to do that, in order to move closer to your financial goals?
+Now, while this may give you food for thought.
+Maybe for those with a more adventurous appetite, my current FMG position has given me a ripe opportunity.
+I am in stock for $4.68.
+And today, the $5.00 March calls were offering 18.5c.
+That is a whopping 10.8% gross total return on exercise.
+For 7 weeks, or 4% gross on the option income alone.
+How many times a year would you really need to do that.
+In order to move closer to your financial goals?

 Every day, we are identifying and trading these opportunities.
 Both here in Australia and on the US market.
 And we would love for you to join us.